-To operate the lift arm support, first remove any bucket or attachment from the quick-tach and raise the lift arms to full height.
-Push the lift arm support handle (Fig. 4.2A) out toward lift arms to extend the lift arm supports (Fig. 4.2B).
-Slowly lower the lift arms down on to the pins.
+To operate the lift arm support, first remove any bucket or attachment from the quick-tach; raise the lift arms to full height.
+Raise the lift arm support handle (Fig. 4.2A) up and push out toward lift arms to extend the lift arm supports.
+(Fig. 4.2B) Slowly lower the lift arms down on to the pins.
 To retract the lift arm supports, lift the lift arms off of the pins before retracting pins.